Patil92/Decentralised-Music-Streaming-APP/README.md

 # Decentralised-Music-Streaming-APP
-A Decentralised Music Streaming App Using IPFS
+A Decentralised Peer to Peer Music Streaming App Using IPFS

 Technologies Used :